RageAgainstThePixel/com.utilities.audio/README.md

 A basic `PCMRecordingBehaviour` is included in this package to enable basic recording to any project.
 Simply add this component to any GameObject in your scene.
 This class inherits from `AbstractRecordingBehaviour<TEncoder>`.

 `AbstractRecordingBehaviour<TEncoder>` is really meant to be a good baseline example of how to use the `RecordingManager`.
 This abstract class is implemented in each of the [encoder packages](#encoder-packages) for simplicity and ease of use.
 You can use this class as an example of how to implement your own recording behaviours.

+## Audio Streaming Behaviour

+A `AudioStreamingSource` is included in this package to enable basic audio streaming to any project.
+Simply add this component to any GameObject in your scene.

+This component was designed to streamline platform support for WebGL since it doesn't support `OnAudioFilterRead` API.
+On platforms that support it, it will use the `OnAudioFilterRead` API to stream audio data.
+On WebGL, it will stream the data directly to an instanced `AudioContext` object for you.

+> [!NOTE]
+> Volume control is provided by the `AudioSource` component, so updating the volume on the AudioSource as normal, will also update the volume of the `AudioContext` in WebGL.

 ## Audio Clip Extensions